 I have to say this one surprised me.
 I really did not expect it to be as good as it turned out.
-The presentation is beautiful and the flavor is ahhhmazing!!
+The presentation is beautiful and the flavor is absolutely AH-mazing!!
 I did odd things like add a little Dijon mustard to the ricotta and I used the traditional Swiss cheese of the Cordon Bleu instead of mozzarella.
-It just all worked very very well.
+It just all worked, and worked well.

 You see, CCB is a fabulous dinner, but it’s a pain in my ass.
 I’m not into playing with raw chicken to be very honest, so the pounding and rolling up and all that is not my thing at all.
 Raw chicken.
 Yuck.

 As with most of my meals, the ingredients for this happened to be laying around.
 Seriously.
 That’s usually my inspiration in the kitchen.
-I take odds and ends and, for fear of not wasting anything, I find a way to utilize all the food.
+I take odds and ends, then for fear of not wasting anything, I find a way to utilize all the food.
 Once in a great while something as gorgeous as this is the end result.

 I’m not the blogger that needs to write a long winded story about every recipe.
 I’m not sure where I first had CCB.
 Probably at a wedding reception and it was probably that frozen shit some caterers love to serve.
 Pretty sure I’m right.
 Anyway, if you don’t know what CCB (Chicken Cordon Bleu) is; it is a chicken breast stuffed with ham, Swiss, and Dijon, breaded and then sautéed and baked.
 It’s delicious, don’t get me wrong, but it sucks to make so, when I discovered I could make a lasagna out of the stuff, well…